saikumarbt/Bootstrap4S/README.md

-# webdev-startups
+# Bootstrap 4 Startup Template
   This is a boilerplate for Bootstrap 4.
-Download this project and execute the following commands npm install npm start
+  Download this project and execute the following commands
+# npm install
+# npm start